 5. Turn the valve handle to the open position, remove the screw that attaches the handle to the valve, and pull the handle straight off.

 6. Reach inside the valve body with one finger, stick it in the ball hole to grip the ball, and rotate the ball back and forth until you can pull it out.
 It should be tight but come out with enough persuasion.
 The hardest part is getting the handle stem out of its hole.

 7. Clean all the parts thoroughly with soap and water.
 Inspect the O rings for wear and replace as necessary.
 If the ball and valve body are excessively scored or worn to the point that the valve leaks too much when closed, replace the entire valve.

-8. Apply a good quality silicone or Teflon marine lubricant to the O rings and wear surfaces.
+8. Apply a good quality silicone or Teflon marine lubricant like Forespar MareLube to the O rings and wear surfaces.

-9. Reassemble the valve in the reverse order.
+9. Reassemble the valve in the reverse order that you disassembled it.
 Reinstall the small O ring between the ball and handle after you reinstall the ball or it could get pinched in the valve body and prevent proper fit of the other parts.
 Be sure it seats fully before you reinstall the handle.

 10. Reinstall the valve in the boat.
 Apply Teflon tape to any threads and check for leaks and proper operation.